-- 1 Are centre activities proposed for a site outside a 1km radius of an existing Fairfield City Neighbourhood Centre? - 2 Would the proposal result in a centre of greater than 3,000m2 being located outside a 2km radius of an existing Fairfield City Local Centre? - 3 Would the proposal result in a centre of greater than 20,000m2 being located outside a 3km radius of an existing Fairfield Sub-Regional Centre? - 4 Would the proposal result in a centre of greater than 40,000m2 being located outside a 5km radius of the Fairfield City Centre Major Centre? - 5 Would the proposal result in a bulky goods centre of greater than 20,000m2 being located outside a 2km radius of a B5 zone within Fairfield City? - 6 Is the Economic Impact Assessment prepared by a person or entity recognised as being independent from the Applicant and recognised as having economic skills and experience? - 7 Does the methodology employed by the Economic Impact Assessment appear reasonable, such as by defining a trade area, examining population growth, detailing the supply of competitive centres in the region, projecting future demand and turnover and calculating impacts upon the competitive centres?
+- 1 Are centre activities proposed for a site outside a 1km radius of an existing Fairfield City Neighbourhood Centre? - 2 Would the proposal result in a centre of greater than 3,000m being located outside a 2km radius of an existing Fairfield City Local Centre? - 3 Would the proposal result in a centre of greater than 20,000m being located outside a 3km radius of an existing Fairfield Sub-Regional Centre? - 4 Would the proposal result in a centre of greater than 40,000m being located outside a 5km radius of the Fairfield City Centre Major Centre? - 5 Would the proposal result in a specialised retail premises of greater than 20,000m being located outside a 2km radius of an area identified as Key Site "30" within the E4 General Industrial zone within Fairfield City? - 6 Is the Economic Impact Assessment prepared by a person or entity recognised as being independent from the Applicant and recognised as having economic skills and experience? - 7 Does the methodology employed by the Economic Impact Assessment appear reasonable, such as by defining a trade area, examining population growth, detailing the supply of competitive centres in the region, projecting future demand and turnover and calculating impacts upon the competitive centres?